mkemnetz/personal-website/content/publication/Kemnetz_2017_Grapevine/index.md

 abstract:
 "A multiple aperture approach for the correction of aero-optical distortions is presented.
-Measurements were conducted in Notre Dame's Tri-Sonic facility at M = 0.2 at 40kHz with an $Ap/\\delta ≈ 6$.
-In this work we investigated the convective nature of the wavefront in"
+Measurements were conducted in Notre Dame's Tri-Sonic facility at M = 0.2 at 40kHz"
+# with an $Ap/\\delta ≈ 6$.
+In this work we investigated the convective nature of the wavefront in
 # order to verify previous work as well as test the limits of a simply convective assumption.
 # We present two models for wavefront correction, a simply convective model and a linear
 # convolution approach.
 We found that for a separation of $\Delta/\delta \\approx 3 − 4$ a simply convective